jamesbraza/cs231n-3d-segmentation/README.md

 with instance type `g4dn.2xlarge` and 120 GiB of gp3 (general purpose SSD) storage.

+For your reference, the below commands take less than 20 minutes to run.

 Step 1: check GPU is present.

 ```shell